Honors Algebra 1

 Weekly Homework

 HW is typically from Prentice Hall Mathematics Algebra 1 2004 edition, ISBN 0133659461.
-I have copies for students to rent.
+I have copies for students to borrow.

 How does that work?

-Every student does the basic homework problems.
-Additionally, I offer challenge problems for students who want to try their hand at more difficult problems.
-Square problems also have more review so students can keep their skills current.
+Every student does the basic homework problems (unless they tested out of them.)
+Additionally, I offer challenge problems called SQUARE OR PENTAGON PROBLEMS for students who want to try their hand at more difficult problems.

 Grading